This article was updated February 2025

 1. Identify what you believe: Know what’s most important to you — like honesty, kindness, and respect.
 We’ll dive more into that later with a quiz towards the end of this blog!

 2. Stick to values: Don’t change your core values for anyone.
 Decisions that don’t align with your core values usually don’t feel right in the long run — and are often decisions we regret.
-The right partner will respect and share your values.
+Look for a person who respects and shares your values.
 If your partner doesn’t share your core values, that doesn’t necessarily mean he’s a bad person.
-But it could be an indicator that he’s not the right partner for you.
+If you’ve been asking yourself, “How do I know what kind of partner I need?”
+This might give you some insight.
+When someone doesn’t share your core values, it could be an indicator that he’s not the right partner for you.
 When you’re thinking about the future and what you want your life to look like, you should pursue someone who wants the same things as you.

 Codependent?

 Please know that you deserve to feel confident in yourself.
-Part of knowing how to have a healthy relationship is feeling comfy in your own shoes.
+How do you know someone is the right person for you?
+Part of a healthy relationship (and a big green flag) is feeling comfy in your own shoes.
 If you regularly feel anxious or scared of being alone, it might be helpful to talk to a trusted mentor or a counselor.

 Don’t lose yourself in the relationship.
 Keep being you.
 Talk about what you need and want without fear.
 A healthy relationship allows for open dialogue.
 Don’t expect your partner to fix your feelings.
 Take responsibility for your own emotional well-being.
 Feel down on yourself?
 We’ve all been there.
 If you have depression or anxiety, please take care of yourself.
 See your doctor to get help; you deserve that.
 Work on loving yourself independently of anyone else.
 You’re amazing just as you are.